 Diana began her journey with Days for Girls while living in Bangkok, Thailand, and now gets to see DfG changing the lives of women and girls in Southern Africa.
 She has a broad range of experience as an educator, teaching in a university, high school, and elementary settings in the US, China, Thailand, and South Africa.
 She also has significant experience in organizing large-scale events for hundreds of participants including young women camps, community races, and school health and athletic programs.
 She has a bachelor’s degree in communications and a master’s degree in Teaching English as a Second Language.
 She loves spending time with her husband and three daughters, and enjoys being active in the outdoors.

-Leyla Isin, International Chapters Director
+Leyla Isin-Xiong, Global Education & Chapters Director